hyperifyio/goagent/docs/reference/tools-manifest.md

 - `schema` (object, optional): JSON Schema for the tool parameters.
 This is passed through to the model as `parameters` in the OpenAI "function" tool.
 - `command` (array of string, required): Argv vector.
 First element is the program path (relative or absolute); subsequent elements are fixed args.
 When relative, it MUST start with `./tools/bin/NAME` (use `.exe` on Windows).
 Relative paths are resolved against the directory containing this `tools.json` (not the process working directory).
 The runner will execute this program and write the function call JSON arguments to stdin.
 - `timeoutSec` (integer, optional): Per-call timeout override in seconds.
 If omitted, the CLI's `-timeout` applies.
 - `envPassthrough` (array of string, optional): Allowlist of environment variable names to pass from the parent process to the tool.
 Names are normalized to uppercase and must match the regex `[A-Z_][A-Z0-9_]*`.
 Duplicates are removed preserving first occurrence.
 The runner always sets a minimal base environment (e.g., `PATH`, `HOME`) and augments it with only these keys if present in the parent.
+For observability, the audit log records only the names of keys passed (as `envKeys`), never their values.

 Notes:
 - Validation errors are precise and include the offending index/name.